HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/managing_user_properties/index.md

 ## Validation and configuration

-In general, properties can be editable by the user.
-In cases where the information is pulled from external sources though, this should be prevented to not run out of sync.
-So properties can be marked as read-only to prevent users from updating them.
+In general, users can edit their properties.
+However, in cases where information is pulled from external sources, user properties should be marked as read-only to prevent syncing issues.

-Properties also have validation that can be simple string/number validation but also more catered email or phone number validations.
-Also more generally, all properties sanitize user input to prevent XSS attacks and other security vulnerabilities.
+User properties are validated through string/number, email, or phone number authentication methods.
+These properties also sanitize user input to prevent cross-site scripting (XSS) attacks and other security vulnerabilities.

 ## Custom fields

-Custom fields are a way to extend the user profile with additional information that is not covered by the default properties.
-Custom fields can be of any type and can be added to the user profile via the API or the UI.
-Custom fields can be marked as required or optional and can have validation rules attached to them.
+You can use custom fields to enhance user profiles with additional information that is not covered by the default properties.
+These fields can be configured using any data type and can be added to user profiles through the API or the UI.
+You can also mark fields as required or optional, and attach validation rules to them.

-For more information on how to manage custom fields, see the [Custom fields](./custom_fields.md) section.
+For more information on how to manage custom fields, refer to the [Custom fields](./custom_fields.md) section.